The First Performance Mods For Your Diesel Truck

 On the other side, we find exhaust.
 For many years, diesel truck owners have been able to purchase bolt on exhaust systems to remove factory restrictions like baffles and resonators.
 Newer diesel trucks are equipped with emissions controls like catalytic converters, Diesel Particulate Filters (DPFs) and urea injection systems.
 It is illegal to remove these controls, and areas that require emissions look for them to be intact.
 It is still possible to upgrade your exhaust system on a newer diesel truck and see benefits though.
 Removing restrictions like unnecessary bends, extra resonators and upgrading to larger diameter tubing will increase airflow and efficiency.
 Brands like Banks Power, BD Diesel, Bully Dog, Drake Off Road, Dynomax, Flowmaster, Go Rhino, RBP, Rubicon Express, Rugged Ridge and Smittybilt offer aftermarket diesel exhaust systems using high quality materials.

-This is important.
+These are important diesel performance parts.
 When you tune your diesel truck, you are influencing fuel, sensor readings and even engine timing.
 Using reputable equipment is a must; otherwise, you could cause serious damage to your engine.
 You have the choice between an in-line diesel tuner, which is installed in-between the computer and engine and allows changes to be made to the information being exchanged by the sensors and ECM.
-You could also choose to use an integrated diesel tuner , which removes all software and replaces it with an entirely different tune.
+You could also choose to use an integrated performance programmer or diesel tuner , which removes all software and replaces it with an entirely different tune.

 Both options are available through different brands that offer various features.
 You can decide what matters most to you.
 For example, do you want to change the tune for enhanced towing and racing?
 Do you want to see engine data like exhaust gas temperatures and boost?
 Is maintaining factory warranty important?
 There are many options available in several price ranges from brands like Banks Power, Bully Dog, DiabloSport, Edelbrock, Edge Products, SCT Performance and Superchips.
 Some are even designed to work with specific diesel intake and exhaust systems.